Ipsoot Lake

 Ipsoot Lake is located in North Cascades National Park, in the U.S. state of Washington.
 Ipsoot Lake is adjacent to Snoqualmie National Forest and approximately 2 mi northwest of Green Lake and 1.75 mi southwest of Hagan Mountain.

+The name for the lake comes from the Chinook Jargon word ipsoot meaning "to hide" or "hidden".
+The lake was originally named Hidden Lake, but was changed to avoid confusion with the other Hidden Lake in the National Forest.